 Press release submitted by Rock Island County Health Department|

-Students must provide proof of having received the vaccine, proof of having an appointment scheduled to receive the vaccine, or have an approved medical or religious exemption on file with the school system.
-The Tdap vaccine must be received regardless of the interval since the last DTaP, DT, or Td dose.
-If a student does not comply by October 15, 2013, the child will be excluded from school.
+A new requirement from the Illinois Department of Public Health for the 2013-14 school year requires that students in the sixth through the twelfth grades receive one dose of Tdap vaccine (containing tetanus, diphtheria, and accellular pertussis).
+Students must provide proof of having received the vaccine, proof of having an appointment to receive the vaccine, or have an approved medical or religious exemption on file with the school system by October 15, 2013 or they will be excluded from school.

 |(More Print Ads)|